madees/ADM-OSC-Chataigne-Module/README.md

 On Github :
 https://github.com/immersive-audio-live/ADM-OSC

-The current implementation of the module is ADM-OSC version 0.4.
+The current implementation of the module is ADM-OSC version 1.0.
-Usage may be first to check complicance to this specification, as sand box to help implementation for third parties or more advanced features like 0.5 ideas, and bridge to other modules.
+Usage may be first to check complicance to this specification, as sand box to help implementation for third parties, and bridge to other modules and protocols.
 You may participate to this initiative by mentionning any issues, please document the third party software/hardware used and informations to reproduce the issue.
 Thanks a lot in advance !

 Audio Definition Model (ADM) is standardised metadata model for describing the technical properties of audio.